-Any surgery has potential complications, including incision bleeding, movement of surgical materials to other parts of the body, pain, or infection — with or without a fever.
-It is possible you’ll experience digestive side effects when your gallbladder is removed.
+Any surgery has potential complications, including incision bleeding, , pain, or infection — with or without a fever.
+It’s possible you’ll experience digestive side effects when your gallbladder is removed.

 Difficulty digesting fat